-At the clinical cut-off date of April 4th, 2024, the MRD conversion rate from MRD positivity to MRD negativity (10-5) from baseline to 12 months since the initiation of maintenance therapy was 50.5% in the daratumumab plus lenalidomide treatment group compared with 18.8% in the lenalidomide treatment group.
-The corresponding OR (daratumumab plus lenalidomide vs lenalidomide) was 4.51 (95% CI: 2.37 to 8.57), p-value <0.0001, which was statistically significant at the pre-specified 2-sided alpha level of 0.05.
+At the clinical cut-off date of April 4, 2024, the MRD conversion rate from MRD positivity to MRD negativity (10-5) from baseline to 12 months since the initiation of maintenance therapy was 50.5% in the daratumumab plus lenalidomide treatment group compared with 18.8% in the lenalidomide treatment group.
+The corresponding OR (daratumumab plus lenalidomide versus lenalidomide) was 4.51 (95% CI, 2.37 to 8.57; P < 0.0001), which was statistically significant at the prespecified 2-sided alpha level of 0.05.